Pizza Flour Guide: 00, Bread Flour, AP & Protein Content

 One thing people overlook: your water.
 Hard water strengthens gluten; soft water weakens it.
 If your dough is consistently tighter or slacker than expected, your water mineral content may be part of the reason.

-Once your flour matches your style and oven, the difference is immediate — in texture, flavor, and how the dough handles.
+Once your flour matches your style and oven, the difference is immediate: in texture, flavor, and how the dough handles.
 Nothing else you adjust will have as much impact.
+If you are planning an overnight dough, a sourdough pizza, or experimenting with a poolish or biga pre-ferment, getting the flour right is the foundation everything else builds on.
 Browse all pizza dough guides to keep refining your craft.

 Frequently Asked Questions